chazzofalf/picascii/Readme.md

 pip install .
 ```

-Wait while python install all the dependencies and this package.
+Wait while Python installs all the dependencies and this package.

-14. You can now close the "pip install" powershell window.
+14. You can now close the "pip install" PowerShell window.
 You do not need it anymore.

 15. Go to the other Powershell Window and be ready to have some fun!
     a.
 Select a picture (Let's say it is called 'livs_favorite_drawing.jpg' for the example, and you want to create a file called 'livs_favorite_text_drawing.txt', if a different picture with a different file name was selected then use that picture's filename) of your choosing and copy into the `C:\Users\Liv\Documents\picascii` folder.